 Segment your email list into key groups of people who share specific characteristics.
 Group your customers according to what they have bought in the past.
 That way you can send targeted messages about specific product ranges to the right people.

 The law on email marketing

 You can contact customers who have agreed to receive information from you in the past.
 The important thing is that they must actively opt in.
 Sending unsolicited marketing emails, or spam, is illegal.
-Anyone that has registered with the Direct Marketing Association's Email Preference Service should be removed from your contact list.
+Anyone that has registered with the Data & Marketing Association's Email Preference Service should be removed from your contact list.

 It is illegal to reveal recipients' details on your emails, so you need to create a mailing group that sends a blind carbon copy (bcc).
 All commercial emails should be clearly identifiable as such.
 At the same time, you must not conceal your own identity.
 Finally, each mailing should include an easy 'unsubscribe' option, so people can opt out of future mailings if they wish.

 Creating your marketing emails

 Whether you send regular email newsletters or occasional offers, the content of your marketing emails must be relevant and useful to the recipient.
 Send one or two irrelevant messages and your prospects may start deleting all your emails or even unsubscribe.

 To ensure relevancy, target messages to specific segments of your database rather than the whole list.
 Check out responses to previous emails and also buying habits to make sure your message is reaching the right people.